richiewahidin/STDHelpWebsite/README.md

 # instances of each model must connect to instances of at least two other models:
 1)
-    a) Different treatment centers in the city (model 3)
+    A) Different treatment centers in the city (model 3).
-    b) Information about STDs in the city (model 2)
+    B) Information about STDs in the city (model 2).
 2)
-    a) Treatment centers that handle different STDs (model 3)
+    A) Treatment centers that handle different STDs (model 3).
-    b) STDs prevalence in different areas (model 1)
+    B) STDs prevalence in different areas (model 1).
 3)
-    a) Information about STD prevalence in city (model 1)
+    A) Information about STD prevalence in city (model 1).
-    b) Details about STDs handled by treatment center (model 2)
+    B) Details about STDs handled by treatment center (model 2).

 # instances of each model must be rich with different media (e.g., feeds, images, maps, text, videos, etc.):
 ## describe two types of media for instances of each model:
 1)
-    Map
+    Map,
     Image of city
 2)
-    Text
+    Text,
     Informational videos (youtube)
 3)
-    Map
+    Map,
     Text about center (what diseases it is well-equipped for)

 # describe three questions that your site will answer: